Kyle Tucker Player Props: Astros vs. Rays

 Kyle Tucker At The Plate

-- Tucker has driven in a run in 41 games this season (40.2%), including 18 games with more than one RBI (17.6%).
-He has also driven home three or more of his team's runs in six contests.
+- Tucker has an RBI in 41 of 103 games this year, with multiple RBI in 18 of them.
+He has also driven in three or more of his team's runs in six contests.

 - He has scored a run in 42 games this season, with multiple runs 11 times.